jeno5980515/interview/README.md

 ## Computer Organization and Architecture
 ### How to compare two floats?

 ### Compare Global, Stack and Heap.

+### Compare pass by value, reference and by address.

 ## Web
 ### Different between session, cookie and localstorage?